Intercultural bilingual education: GTZ

-The German Agency for technical cooperation (GTZ) played a key role in supporting the creation of experimental bilingual education programs both at the primary school level and at the university level in Peru and Ecuador in cohesion with local governments in the late 1970s into the 1990s.
+The German Agency for Technical Cooperation (GTZ) played a key role in supporting the creation of experimental bilingual education programs both at the primary school level and at the university level in Peru and Ecuador in cohesion with local governments in the late 1970s into the 1990s.
 More specifically, GTZ helped in the development of these programs at the level of training for primary school teachers, which supported a bilingual project with Spanish and Quechua or Aymara.
 In Guatemala between 1995 and 2005, an indigenous teacher training program supported the national reform of pre-service and in-service teacher training.
 The Puno bilingual education project (1979-1990) was one of the most important contributions of the German Technical Cooperation Agency to the development of indigenous intercultural bilingual education in Peru and PROEIB Andes (Programa de Formnación en Educación Intercultural Bilingüe para los Países Andinos), that started in 1996 is the most important effort made in the professional development of Indigenous teachers and Ministry of Education officers of Argentina, Bolivia, Chile, Colombia, Ecuador, and Peru.

 Argentina

-Like in many other Latin American countries the movement towards IBE didn't gain momentum in Argentina until the 1980s and 1990s especially considering the political environment it was in (see Dirty War).
+Like in many other Latin American countries, the movement towards IBE did not gain momentum in Argentina until the 1980s and 1990s, especially considering the political environment of the country at the time.
 After democracy was restored in the country, there was a new initiative within the country to make ethnic minorities more visible which led to the development and implementation of IBE.
-According to their last census, Argentina possess 20 indigenous groups with 14 indigenous languages.
-The total indigenous population however is a small percentage of the total population especially in comparison to surrounding countries as it sits at less than 10%.
+According to their last census, Argentina is home to 20 indigenous groups with 14 indigenous languages.
+The total indigenous population, however, is a small percentage of the total population especially in comparison to surrounding countries, as it sits at less than 10%.
 After the overthrow of the dictatorship and the reestablishment of democracy in the country, these indigenous populations in theory should have gained more agency and representation when legislation created during this time recognized their existence within the country and outlined the rights they had as citizens of it.